smblott-github/chromix/README.md

 Chromix is a work in progress and may be subject to either gentle evolution or abrupt change.

-Please let me (Steve Blott) know if you have any ideas as to how Chromix might be improved.
+Please post an "Issue" if you have any ideas as to how Chromix might be improved.